Samuel Joseph May: The May pamphlet collection

 In 1999, the Cornell University Library received a $331,000 grant "to catalog, conserve, and digitize the collection."
-This has been completed, and the collection is available online..
+This has been completed, and the collection is available online.

 Legacy

 In 1885, the Unitarian Church of the Messiah, in Syracuse, was renamed in May's honor to May Memorial Unitarian Church; it is now the May Memorial Unitarian Universalist Society (MMUUS).

+In 2018, May was inducted into the National Abolition Hall of Fame in Peterboro, New York.